Yoelcanarion/HackUDC-2025/SECURITY.md

    - Any other relevant information that can help us understand and resolve the issue.

 2. **Responsible Disclosure:**
    Please refrain from publicly disclosing the vulnerability until a fix has been confirmed.
-This allows us to address the issue in a controlled manner and prevent unnecessary risks to users.
+This allows us to address the issue on a controlled manner and prevent unnecessary risks to users.

 3. **Acknowledgment:**
    Once we receive your report, we will send an acknowledgment and keep you updated on the progress of the resolution.